Debunk 4 Myths About Bhutan Before Choosing An Excursion2India Tour Package

 Rhododendrons in Phobjikha Valley, Bhutan

 Though it is true that getting a valid permission before entering Bhutan is a must, it is only for foreigners.
-If you are a resident of Maldives, India or Bangladesh and possess a passport, you won’t require a visa, but still a permission is required from the authorities.
+Applying for a Bhutanese visa is quite easy though.

-Applying for a Bhutanese visa is also quite easy if you are take the aid of some good Tour Operator or experienced travel agencies organizing Bhutan Tour Packages from Kolkata, Bangalore, Gujarat, Mumbai, Pune, Chennai or Hyderabad.
-Excursion2India will help you organize the visa if you are booking a tour package from it.
+You should take the aid of some good Tour Operator organizing Bhutan Tour Packages.
+Excursion2India will help you with the visa if you are booking a tour package from it.

-• “Travelling Alone Isn’t Advisable In Bhutan”
+• Myth 4:- “Travelling Alone Isn’t Advisable In Bhutan”

 If you want to visit Bhutan just to seek happiness, travel alone with the guidance of your tour operator and driver.
 They value their reputation and ensure that the personal space of their visitors is not invaded.
 They love explaining the culture of Bhutan instead of asking personal questions to the visitors.
-You can even customize your tour package and enhance your safety by including only those activities which interest you and you find to be safe.

 Menu